 Summer School for Central African University Teachers

-After the successful Summer School first edition in 2016, a second edition took place from 16 July to 07 September 2018.
-21 Participants from 9 countries and 13-member institutions of the RIFFEAC network (Réseau des institutions de Formation Forestière et Environnementale de l’Afrique Centrale) had taken part in the education modules of the Summer School in Frankfurt during the previous two months.
-The aim of this two-month training was to strengthen the technical and methodological skills of forestry and environmental training institutions in Central Africa.
+After the success of the first Summer School in 2016, a second edition took place from 16 July to 07 September 2018.
+21 Participants from 9 countries and 13-member institutions of the RIFFEAC network (Réseau des institutions de Formation Forestière et Environnementale de l’Afrique Centrale) participated in the modules of the Summer School in Frankfurt during a period of two months.
+The aim of this Summer School was to strengthen the participants in their roles as disseminators in their own situations at home and thereby improve the technical and methodological skills of forestry and environmental training institutions in Central Africa.
+The project was carried out by AMBERO Consulting in cooperation with the Centre for Interdisciplinary African Studies (ZIAF) and the Deutsche Gesellschaft für Internationale Zusammenarbeit mbH (GIZ).

-During the celebratory closing event, all participants recapitulated the stimulating and intensive sessions, which were organized in eight modules on topics such as sustainable forest management, protected area management, climate and climate adaptation, Access and Benefit Sharing, cartography and GIS.
-The project was carried out by AMBERO Consulting in cooperation with the Centre for Interdisciplinary African Studies (ZIAF) and the Deutsche Gesellschaft für internationale Zusammenarbeit mbH (GIZ).
+The celebratory closing event provided an opportunity to recapitulate the stimulating and intensive sessions, which were organized in eight modules on topics such as sustainable forest management, protected area management, climate and climate adaptation, Access and Benefit Sharing, cartography and GIS.

 As part of his closing words Prof. Dr. Jürgen Runge, director of the ZIAF and coordinator of the project, commented on everyone’s enthusiasm and drew a confident conclusion of the second Summer School.
 He, furthermore, appealed to all participants to carry their enthusiasm into their institutions and make use of newly gained knowledge.
 According to Prof. Dr. Jürgen Runge, it is vital to further develop the ideas that came up during the summer school.
 Newly established contacts should be used to broaden one’s network and, above all, to advance the transfer projects in order to achieve the best possible results.